International Travel Guidelines

 - Enable a "Find My Device" app to track the device in the event it is lost or stolen.

-- Install the Pulse Secure app and request VPN access if you plan to use the device from untrusted wireless networks, but these should be avoided if at all possible.
+- Install the Pulse Secure app and request VPN access if you plan to use the device from untrusted wireless networks; however, these should be avoided if at all possible.

-- Keep your device operating system updated to the latest version.
+- Keep your device operating system updated to the most current version.

 - Keep your apps updated to the latest version.

 - Only install apps from trusted sources.

-- For Apple devices this is the App Store.
+- For Apple devices, use the Apple App Store.

 - For Android devices, use Google Play.

-- For Windows devices this is the Windows Store.
+- For Windows devices, use the Windows Store.

 - Do not jailbreak your device.

 - Wipe all data off of your device and restore it to factory default settings before you sell or give away the device.

 BGSU utilizes Duo Two Factor authentication to help protect sensitive data.
 If you plan to access any of these protected services while traveling, you will need to plan accordingly.
 Keep in mind, Duo tokens and the mobile app are subject to export control.
 The United States Government maintains a list of embargoed countries and may have restrictions on whether or not you can travel to those nations with Duo tokens/mobile app.
 The Office of Foreign Asset Control (OFAC) maintains a Sanctions Program and Country Information list.
 Please review the list if you have questions about your destination country.

-Make sure your anti-virus software is up to date and then run a full scan of your devices to validate that they are clean of known malware prior to travelling.
+Make sure your anti-virus software is up-to-date and then run a full scan of your devices to validate that they are clean of known malware prior to traveling.

 Make every effort to choose internet connections with the best security.

-Use your celluar carrier's network if possible.
+Use your cellular carrier's network if possible.
 This is the best choice in terms of security.

 - Don't use free wireless connections.